MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.UpdateLinksOnSave.md

 # DefaultWebOptions.UpdateLinksOnSave property (Word)

- **True** if hyperlinks and paths to all supporting files are automatically updated before you save the document as a Web page.
+ **True** if hyperlinks and paths to all supporting files are automatically updated before you save the document as a webpage.
 Read/write **Boolean**.

 ## Syntax